-Revelation Chapter 2: letters to the assemblies of Asia - letter to the assembly in Ephesus, the religiously correct but unloving assembly; letter to the assembly in Smyrna, the suffering but faithful assembly; letter to the assembly in Pergamos, the assembly who remained faithful with the testimony of Yahushua ("Jesus") but who was compromised by false doctrine, idolatry, and immorality; letter to the assembly in Thyatira, the overly tolerant assembly
+Revelation Chapter 2: letters to the assemblies of Asia - letter to the assembly in Ephesus, the religiously correct but unloving assembly; letter to the assembly in Smyrna, the suffering but faithful assembly; letter to the assembly in Pergamos, the assembly who remained faithful with the testimony of Yeshua ("Jesus") but who was compromised by false doctrine, idolatry, and immorality; letter to the assembly in Thyatira, the overly tolerant assembly

 2:1-3 “To the (a)angel of the [assembly] of (b) Ephesus write, 'These things says He who holds the seven stars in His right hand, who walks in the midst of the seven golden lampstands: I know (c) your patience, and that (d) you cannot bear those who are evil.
 And you have tested those who say they are apostles and are not, and have found them liars; and you have persevered and have patience, and (e) have labored for My name's sake and have not become weary.

+b.
 Ephesus, an opulent seaport city of about 500,000 on the western coast of Asia Minor, across the Aegean Sea almost directly east of Athens, Greece, was the political capital of the Roman province of Asia and also a prominent cultural, commercial, and religious center.
 It was famous for its fabulous temple of the goddess Artemis, or Diana - one of the seven wonders of the ancient world.
 Paul’s teachings caused a life-threatening uproar among those who practiced false religion there (cf. Acts 19:23-31).
-He lived in Ephesus, establishing the assembly there, for about three years, and one of his New Testament letters was written to the assembly at Ephesus.
+He lived in Ephesus, establishing the assembly there, for about three years, and one of his Renewed Covenant letters was written to the assembly at Ephesus.
 Later, Paul’s disciple and close companion, Timothy, was the leader of the assembly at Ephesus.
 The apostle John was the “resident apostle” there during the last years of his life - about 90-100 CE.
 According to historians, he died there.
 John wrote his gospel while he lived at Ephesus which was not far from the Isle of Patmos where he received the Revelation.

+d.
 The Believers at Ephesus were also commended for their strong stand against “evil” people and false teachers and leaders in the assembly.

+e.
 And they were diligent and tireless in their efforts to maintain doctrinal purity and right living in the assembly.

 2:4-5 'Nevertheless I have this against you, that (a) you have left your first love.
 Remember therefore from where you have fallen; repent and (b) do the first works, or else (c) I will come to you quickly and remove your lampstand from its place - unless you repent.

-Regardless of her patience, perseverance, tireless good works, intolerance of evil people, and diligence to maintain doctrinal correctness, there was something fundamentally wrong with the assembly at Ephesus - she had fallen out of the love of Yahuah ("God") which she had in the beginning.
-She had neglected the “first and great commandment”: “You shall love the LORD your God with all your heart, with all your soul, and with all your mind,” and the second great commandment: “You shall love your neighbor as yourself” (Matthew 22:37-39).
+a.
+Regardless of her patience, perseverance, tireless good works, intolerance of evil people, and diligence to maintain doctrinal correctness, there was something fundamentally wrong with the assembly at Ephesus - she had fallen out of the love of Yehovah which she had in the beginning.
+She had neglected the “first and great commandment”: “You shall love [Yehovah] your [Elohim - "God"] with all your heart, with all your soul, and with all your mind,” and the second great commandment: “You shall love your neighbor as yourself” (Matthew 22:37-39).

 2:6 'But this you have, that you hate the deeds of the Nicolaitans, which I also hate.'"